hyusterr/html.2023.final.data/README.md

-# CSIE 5043 Machine Learning Final Porject
+# CSIE 5043 Machine Learning Final Project
 ## Description
 The repository is used to release training data daily to the learners of the NTU course.
 - Useful Links: